 Interested in Fintech and Artificial Intelligence applied in Finance?
 Join our action!
 We can help you enhance your knowledge in the field and conduct research stages on the topic.
 Get financial support for short-term scientific missions (STSMs) or enlarge your research network and make your results public using the ITC Conference Grants.

-Applications for both STSMs and ITC Conference Grants are opened until April, 10th 2021, and may be submitted via the e-cost platform.
-Applicants will be notified in respect to the final evaluation results on April, 30th 2021.
+Applications for both STSMs and ITC Conference Grants are opened twice a year, with deadlines in March, 30th and November, 15th and may be submitted via the e-cost platform.
+Applicants will be notified with respect to the final evaluation results a maximum of 30 days after the deadline.

 The financial sector is the largest user of digital technologies and a major driver in the digital transformation of the economy.
 Financial technology (FinTech) aims to both compete with and support the established financial industry in the delivery of financial services.
 Globally, more than $100 billion of investments have been made into FinTech companies and Artificial Intelligence (AI) since 2010, and continue growing substantially.
 In early 2018, the European Commission unveiled (a) their action plan for a more competitive and innovative financial market and (b) an initiative on AI with the aim to harness the opportunities presented by technology-enabled innovations.
 Europe should become a global hub for FinTech, with the economy being able to benefit from the European Single Market.

 The Action will investigate AI and Fintech from three different angles: Transparency in FinTech, Transparent versus Black Box Decision-Support Models in the Financial Industry, and Transparency into Investment Product Performance for Clients.
 The Action will bridge the gap between academia, industry, the public, and governmental organizations by working in an interdisciplinary way across Europe and focusing on innovation.

 The key objectives of the Action are: